By KBB.com Editors

 VERSATILE INTERIOR SPACE

 Versatility is the name of the game for the Prius V's interior.
-The rear seats slide to create legroom for passengers or space in the cargo bay for your gear.
+The rear seats slide to create legroom for passengers or space in the cargo bay for gear.
 In addition to folding in a 60/40 split, the rear seats recline.
-Need to carry a long item like a surfboard?
-The front passenger seat folds flat, too.
+Need to carry a surfboard?
+The front-passenger seat folds flat, too.

-The 2013 Prius V comes in three trims: Two, Three and Five.
-A base model Two is well equipped with automatic climate control, 6-speaker AM/FM/CD audio system with auxiliary input and 6.1-inch touch screen, backup camera, remote keyless entry, and five cup holders.
-Safety components include stability control, traction control, and anti-lock brakes.
-Prius V Five models up the ante with the Entune infotainment system with navigation, heated front seats, LED headlights, and integrated fog lights.
+The 2014 Prius V is offered in three trim levels: Two, Three and Five.
+A base model Two includes automatic climate control, a 6-speaker AM/FM/CD audio system with auxiliary input and 6.1-inch touch screen, rearview camera, remote keyless entry and five cup holders.
+Prius V Five models add the Entune infotainment system with navigation, heated front seats, LED headlights and integrated fog lights.
+For 2014 all models are equipped with Daytime Running Lights, electronic stability controls and driving aids as standard, and there is a comprehensive array of occupant-protection features.

-Major options for the 2013 Prius V come in the Advanced Technology Package, only available on the top-line Prius V. The package includes panoramic (but non-opening) moonroof, premium JBL audio system, dynamic radar cruise control, 7-inch touch-screen display, and a system to help with parallel parking.
+The major option for the 2014 Prius V is the Advanced Technology Package, available only on the top-line Prius V Five.
+The package includes a Panoramic View Moonroof, premium JBL audio system, dynamic radar cruise control, 7-inch touch-screen display and a system to help with parallel parking.
+The Panoramic View Moonroof is available as a stand-alone option on the Prius V Three.

-The 2013 Toyota Prius V hybrid is powered by a 1.8-liter 4-cylinder gasoline engine matched with a 60-kilowatt electric motor, sending power to the front wheels through a gearless, continuously variable automatic transmission (CVT).
-Except for a slightly revised CVT to accommodate the added mass, the Prius V's powertrain is the same that powers the Prius.
+The 2014 Toyota Prius V is powered by a 1.8-liter 4-cylinder gasoline engine matched with a 60-kilowatt electric motor, sending power to the front wheels through a gearless, continuously-variable automatic transmission (CVT).
+Except for a slightly revised CVT to accommodate the added mass, the Prius V's powertrain is the same that of the Prius.
+The drivetrain is certainly not a tire-scorcher but it delivers reliable power for dealing with urban conditions or merging with freeway traffic.
+And Toyota has years of hybrid experience, so Prius V owners can do their motoring with the peace of mind that comes with proven reliability.

 4-cylinder hybrid (1.8-liter engine with 60-kilowatt electric motor)